 Several years ago I flew to and from a trade show via TF Green Airport in Providence, RI instead of Boston Logan Airport as usual.
 This small airport has (or at least had at the time) one large economy parking lot with shuttle buses.

 Remember Ralph Kramden?
-The bus driver I dealt with was an Anti-Kramden.
+The bus driver I dealt with was the Anti-Kramden.

 You were supposed to give the bus driver the number of your bus stop near your car.
 Running late, I rushed to catch my departing flight and didn’t make note of the number, but I knew I had parked near a certain corner of the lot.